intenus/sdks/packages/seal/SEAL.md

 - `seal_approve*` functions must be side-effect free and cannot modify onchain state.
 - Although the `Random` module is available, its output is not secure and not deterministic across full nodes.
 Avoid using it within `seal_approve*` functions.
 - During Seal evaluation, only `seal_approve*` functions can be invoked directly.
-These functions should not assume composition with other [PTB (Programmable Transaction Block)](https://docs.sui.io/concepts/transactions/prog-txn-blocks) commands.
+These functions should not assume composition with other [Tx (Programmable Transaction Block)](https://docs.sui.io/concepts/transactions/prog-txn-blocks) commands.

 ## Encryption